ovh/docs/pages/web/hosting/cms_what_to_do_if_your_wordpress_site_is_hacked/guide.en-ca.md

 legacy_guide_number: g1874
 ---

+**Last updated 5th May 2020**

 ##
-You have a WordPress website hosted at OVH, and you realise that your website is no longer reachable, redirects to another site, or is full of unwanted messages.
+You have a WordPress website hosted at OVHcloud, and you realise that your website is no longer reachable, redirects to another site, or is full of unwanted messages.

-OVH does not offer WordPress support by email or phone.
+OVHcloud does not offer WordPress support by email or phone.
 However we can tell you the steps to take if you are hacked.

 ## Why was my website hacked?